solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 CLI or the REST API, it does support configurable dashboards and provides a strong introduction to monitoring metrics in MySQL.

--   [Set up alerts on metrics for Azure Database for MySQL - Flexible Server][Microsoft's tutorial]
+-   [Set up alerts on metrics for Azure Database for MySQL-Flexible Server]
 -   [Tutorial: Analyze metrics for an Azure resource]

 #### Azure Monitor REST API